Treating Obesity 2026

 • Interact directly with faculty during panel discussions and interactive question and answer sessions

 In addition to being live streamed, all sessions of the course and the board review will be recorded and placed in the online course library, enabling registrants to view the programs for which they registered at their convenience.
 Recordings will be available for viewing through October 17, 2026 (the end of the ABOM exam dates).
-All live streaming and recorded sessions are eligible for AMA PRA Category 1 Credits™ and other relevant credits.
-(Note: Evaluations must be completed within 30 days in order to receive CME credit.)
+All live streaming and recorded sessions are eligible for AMA PRA Category 1 Credits™ and other relevant credits, up to the approved maximum.
+(Note: Evaluations must be completed within 60 days of the conclusion of the course to receive CME credit.)

 Developed and Offered By:

 Continuing Education courses are developed by faculty from Harvard Medical School's teaching hospitals and accredited by Harvard Medical School.
-This course is offered by Massachusetts General Hospital.
+This course is offered by Mass General Brigham.

 Who Should Participate